 Seven Signs Your Child Might be the Victim of Bullying

-School’s back in session, which also presents more opportunities for kids to be bullied, especially children who are overweight or obese.
+School is back in session, which also presents more opportunities for kids to be bullied.
 Look closely and you may find out that your child is a victim of displaced aggression, ashamed and defenseless.
 If bullying becomes serious enough, it can permanently damage your child’s self-esteem, lead to mental health issues and affect how they treat others.